 5. Shelf Life Management

+Shelf life management is an integral part of inventory management for restaurants.
 Each item in the inventory has a specified shelf life.
-Some like rice can last for years, while some, like vegetables, have a life before they spoil.
+Some items like rice can last for years, while some, like vegetables, have a life before they spoil.
 Therefore, managing the shelf life of perishables is essential.
 For each of the items in the inventory, you can specify for how long they can be preserved and subsequently used, before getting spoiled.
 If due to slow sales or some other reason, the items were not used during that period, you will be notified that they have been spoiled and should not be used for preparing dishes.

 6. Roles and Permissions